Optimization-AI/SogCLR/README.md

   --print-freq 1000
 ```

 ### Linear evaluation
 By default, we use momentum-SGD without weight decay and a batch size of 1024 for linear classification on frozen features/weights.
-The training takes 90 epochs.
+In this stage, it takes 90 epochs to complete.

 **CIFAR**
 ```bash